How Do Thermostat Settings Impact Sleep Quality?

 If you have babies or toddlers in your home, you should keep their bedroom temperatures between 65 and 70 degrees when they’re sleeping.
 This is why you should consider pairing a programmable or smart thermostat with a zoned heating and cooling system.
 This type of system allows you to keep different rooms in your home at different temperatures.
 As a result, everyone will enjoy quality sleep.

-Contact Airmasters Heating & Air Conditioning Inc. at 817-506-4862 to learn more about the different ways your thermostat settings impact sleep quality.
+Contact Airmasters AC, Heat, Plumbing & Electrical at 817-506-4862 to learn more about the different ways your thermostat settings impact sleep quality.
 One of our HVAC service technicians can also help you learn more about home automation zoning.

 Image provided by Shutterstock